adriantich/DnoisE/README.md

 __*info.csv output file*__

-DnoisE returns also a .csv file with the information of how the sequences have been merged to their mothers.
+DnoisE also returns a .csv file with the information of how the sequences have been merged to their mothers.
 For each of the above mentioned criteria, the preferred mother is given.
-The information retrieved from this file goes as follows:
+The information in this file is as follows:

 "daughter" -> the sequence from which the information is retrieved